riyasoy/Explainable-Road-Damage-Detection/technical_report.md

 Road damage detection is an important application of computer vision for intelligent transportation systems, enabling faster and more consistent infrastructure inspection than traditional manual surveys.
 However, conventional object detection models often operate as black-box systems, making it difficult to understand the reasoning behind their predictions.

-This project investigates an explainable deep learning approach for automated road damage detection using the YOLOv8 Nano object detection model.
+This project investigates a deep learning approach for automated road damage detection using the YOLOv8 Nano object detection model.
 A custom dataset containing three road damage categories—cracks, potholes, and manholes—was used to train and evaluate the detector.
 The trained model achieved a precision of 0.497, recall of 0.475, mAP@0.50 of 0.442, and mAP@0.50:0.95 of 0.193 after 30 training epochs.
 Among the evaluated classes, potholes achieved the strongest detection performance, while cracks and manholes remained more challenging because of their greater visual variability and class imbalance.

-Beyond object detection, this project aims to improve model interpretability by integrating Gradient-weighted Class Activation Mapping (Grad-CAM), allowing visual inspection of the image regions influencing the model's predictions.
-Although the Grad-CAM implementation is planned as ongoing work, the project establishes a foundation for combining accurate object detection with explainable artificial intelligence techniques for intelligent infrastructure monitoring.
+In addition to object detection, this project proposes the integration of Gradient-weighted Class Activation Mapping (Grad-CAM) to improve model interpretability by highlighting the image regions that influence detection decisions.
+Although Grad-CAM has not yet been integrated into the current implementation, this work establishes a foundation for combining efficient object detection with explainable artificial intelligence techniques for intelligent infrastructure monitoring.

 # 1. Introduction